 Streetscape improvements extend beyond the street itself.
 In this case, there was a good opportunity to turn an eyesore into a civic amenity.
 The curb cut for a large parking lot has been traffic-calmed with a "parklet," containing a interpretive marker for a village walking tour.

-Details matter.
+ISAAC LONG ALLEY for Long Avenue in 1 A SENSE OF HISTORY AND PLACE Details matter.
 The village has embellished several side alleys, which provide access to parking lots behind businesses on Main Street.
 Scrollwork arches and historical plaques highlight the village's rich history, and reinforce the walkable character of the street.